Home » Reviews

 Wise Multi-Currency Account

-I love the borderless account because instead of opening a US Dollar bank account in Canada and individual accounts for other currencies, this account gives you access to multiple foreign accounts that function like local bank accounts even though you reside in Canada.
+What makes it a highly appealing product is that if you have it, there is no need to open a US Dollar bank account in Canada and individual accounts for other currencies.
+The Wise account gives you access to multiple foreign accounts that function like local bank accounts even though you reside in Canada.

 The Wise debit card is now available in the US, Switzerland, Singapore, Australia, New Zealand, Malaysia, the UK, Canada, and most of the Eurozone.